iriszoo/Iris_BSEPortfolio/index.md

 | AA Battery (x4) | Powers components | $Price | <a href="https://www.amazon.com/Arduino-A000066-ARDUINO-UNO-R3/dp/B008GRTSV6/"> Link </a> |

 # Other Resources/Examples
 My original inspiration is lingib's instructables page.
 His page is what gave me the boost to start my project off well, and have a general idea of what the circuit and pencil lift contraption should be like.
-Addionally he provided great insight on the theory of how the code should be written to account for variables such as backlash.
+Additionally he provided great insight on the theory of how the code should be written to account for variables such as backlash.
 - [Instructables page]([https://trashytuber.github.io/YimingJiaBlueStamp/](https://www.instructables.com/Gyro-Controlled-Robot-Plotter/))

 I also used the 3D designs of other people for my servo holders, linked below: